 The Greatest Command, stated in Mark 12:30-31, is to love God most and then love man.
 The Great Commission, stated in Matt 28: 18-20, is to make disciples for Christ.
 It is easy to see how loving God means we love people by encouraging them to become disciples of Christ, so they can spend eternity with God in Heaven as opposed to missing that and spending eternity in Hell.

 Have you noticed, however, how often church unity movements subtly call us to abandon Bible doctrine so we can come together with others under false religious pretexts in the name of “unity.”
 We need to be cautious, because Jesus said in Mathew 7:15-20 by their fruit (outcomes) we will know them.
-The challenge with believing “All religion is about social justice,” is that it fails to acknowledge… Click To Tweet
+The challenge with believing “All religion is about social justice,” is that it fails to acknowledge that Christ came to die for the sins of the world.
+Click To Tweet

 We must keep in mind that “just because someone calls themselves “Christian” does not mean they are Bible-practicing Disciples of Christ.”
 If sinners are not truly converted in Christ, they may have no conviction about lying to further their cause.
 “Church Unity” movements often encourage us to abandon the truth of God’s Word, in favor of coming together under the banner of “social justice.”
 Without the standards of The Bible to guide us, however, these movements eventually advocate that government and its agents should break the 10 Commandments against “we the people” in order to bring about its visions of “social justice utopia.”
 This is very different than America’s Founding Fathers applying Biblical Truth to civic life and government.